thkeen/THMultipeer/README.md

  *  @param peer  MCPeerID
  *  @param name  Device name that was put during the advertisement
  *  @param info  Other info if any
- *  @param index Insert to the appropriate index in the UI */
+ *  @param index Insert to the appropriate index in the UIwwd */
 - (void)multipeerNewPeerFound:(MCPeerID*)peerID withName:(NSString*)name andInfo:(NSDictionary*)info atIndex:(NSInteger)index;
 /**